unoplatform/uno/doc/articles/get-started-vscode.md

 ## C# Dev Kit Compatibility

-At this time the preview version of the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) `ms-dotnettools.csdevkit` is not compatible with the Uno Platform extension.
+At this time, the preview version of the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) `ms-dotnettools.csdevkit` is not compatible with the Uno Platform extension.
 It requires a preview version of the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) `ms-dotnettools.csharp` that contains major breaking changes.

 ### Workaround